ucan-wg/invocation/README.md

 ## 1.1.2 Lazy vs Eager Evaluation

 In a referentially transparent setting, the description of a task is equivalent to having done so: a function and its results are interchangeable.
-[Programming languages with call-by-need semantics](https://en.wikipedia.org/wiki/Haskell) have shown that this can be an elegant programming model, especially for pure functions.
+[Programming languages with call-by-need semantics][Haskell] have shown that this can be an elegant programming model, especially for pure functions.
 However, _when_ something will run can sometimes be unclear.

 Most languages use eager evaluation.
 Eager languages must contend directly with the distinction between a reference to a function and a command to run it.
 For instance, in JavaScript, adding parentheses to a function will run it.
 Omitting them lets the program pass around a reference to the function without immediately invoking it.